Why Balance Your Exercise Types?

 On the other hand, if you’re very inflexible and stiff, or if you have a difficult time slowing down (type A’s), yoga or Tai Chi would be a very wise choice, even though it may feel foreign or frustrating at first.

-If you’ve been doing weight training forever and have not seen the muscle definition you’d like to see, consider training different muscle fibres with boxing, or kickboxing to get those muscle to pop.
+If you’ve been doing weight training forever and have not seen the muscle definition you’d like to see, consider adding a different training stimulus such as boxing or kickboxing for conditioning and athletic variety, while continuing progressive resistance training and nutrition strategies that support definition.

 If you’re normally a control freak at work and/or at home with your family, choose a type of exercise that teaches you to let go.
 On the other hand, sometimes a good, hard sweat will loosen and relax you.